missionpinball/mpf-docs/displays/slides/creating_slides.rst

 .. note::

-   The slides defined in the ``slides:`` section are just the configurations that are used to create the slides when they're needed.
+   The slides defined in the :doc:`/config/slides` section are just the configurations that are used to create the slides when they're needed.
 In other words, no memory is used to "hold" the slides, so you can create lots and lots of them without worrying about running out of memory.